walterehickmanII/project-3-group-5/README.md

 For any questions or feedback, please contact Scott Bradley at bradley.7176@att.net, Kyle Kerner at kernerkyle12@gmail.com, or
 Walter Hickman at walter.hickman@gmail.com

+## References
+Baseball-Reference: This is one of the most comprehensive sources for historical baseball data, including player statistics, team records, and box scores.
+You can access it at baseball-reference.com.

 ---